Tom Tugendhat: China

 In April 2020, Tugendhat founded the China Research Group alongside fellow Conservative MP Neil O'Brien.
 The group was formed to gain a "better understanding of China's economic ambitions and global role".
 This is to include Huawei's role in the UK's 5G network (see: Concerns over Chinese involvement in 5G wireless networks), China's COVID-19 disinformation campaign, and its foreign policy, in particular its relations with poorer regions of the world.
-Tugendhat is considered by some to be a China hawk in the British Parliament, alongside Bob Seely and Sir Iain Duncan Smith.
+Tugendhat is considered to be a China hawk in the House of Commons, alongside Sir Iain Duncan Smith.

 In August 2020, Tugendhat received a letter at his home address, sent from Hong Kong and containing a prayer regarding his criticism of China's policies.
 On Twitter, Tugendhat said that this was sent by the Chinese authorities to threaten him, though this was not independently verified.
 On 26 March 2021, it was announced that Tugendhat was one of five MPs to be sanctioned by China for spreading what it called "lies and disinformation" about the country.
 He was subsequently banned from entering China, Hong Kong and Macau, and Chinese citizens and institutions are prohibited from doing business with him.
 The sanctions were condemned by the Prime Minister and led the Foreign Secretary to summon the Chinese ambassador.

 Israel

 Tugendhat is a strong supporter of Israel.
 He condemned the United Nations Security Council for its official criticism of Israel's building settlements in the occupied Palestinian territories.
-In January 2017, he wrote that the Israeli–Palestinian conflict "doesn't matter" to the protestors of the Arab Spring, and concluded that "Why was it [Israel-Palestine] more pressing than other disputed territories such as Western Sahara, Kashmir or Tibet?
+In January 2017, he wrote that the Israeli–Palestinian conflict "doesn't matter" to the protestors of the Arab Spring, and concluded: "Why was it [Israel-Palestine] more pressing than other disputed territories such as Western Sahara, Kashmir or Tibet?
 It isn't.
-It simply deflects attention for those most in need of a diversion".
+It simply deflects attention for those most in need of a diversion."

-Western democracies
+Bilderberg meetings

-Tugendhat was a participant at the 30 May–2 June 2019 Bilderberg Meeting in Montreux, Switzerland; a discreet leadership group concerned with western alliances and the health of liberal democracy.
-He subsequently attended the 2022 Bilderberg meeting in Washington, D.C;
+Tugendhat was a participant at the 30 May–2 June 2019 Bilderberg Meeting at Montreux, Switzerland, and the 2–5 June 2022 Bilderberg meeting in Washington, D.C.